 The musculoskeletal system comprises bones, muscles, joints, ligaments, tendons, and bursae.
 Any of these components can be injured or affected by a number of disorders.
 Some disorders affect primarily the joints (such as osteoarthritis), causing arthritis.
 Other disorders affect primarily the bones (such as fractures, Paget disease of bone, and tumors) or muscles or other soft tissues (such as fibromyalgia and tendinitis).
 Different diagnostic tests are available to diagnose musculoskeletal disorders, but the most important element of diagnosis is the doctor's medical history and physical examination.

 Some foot problems start in the foot itself, for example, from a foot injury.
 Others result from disorders that affect many parts of the body, such as diabetes, gout, or other types of arthritis.
 Problems can occur in any bone, joint, muscle, tendon, or ligament of the foot.
-Foot fractures are fairly common (see Foot Fractures).
-Discoloration of the toenails should always be evaluated because it may be caused by certain disorders, including a fungal infection (see Nail Disorders).
+Foot fractures are fairly common (see page Foot Fractures).
+Discoloration of the toenails should always be evaluated because it may be caused by certain disorders, including a fungal infection (see page Nail Disorders).

 Gout and Pseudogout